 - Instill discipline and motivation to carry it forward.
 They will sacrifice for a vision not a task.

-- Motivation & inspiration, alignment & direction = fuel toward vision
+- Motivation and inspiration, alignment and direction = fuel toward vision

 - Demonstration of community produces excitement

-- Show the authenticity & integrity of leadership
+- Show the authenticity and integrity of leadership

 - Begin to teach your leaders how to think out of the box